 When we’re discussing all the following hormones I encourage you to start thinking of the body as a system that works together, not just a bunch of parts.

-Hormones are incredibly complex, and control so many functions in the body that explaining them to the degree that they deserve goes beyond the span of this blog, so think of this a very basic explanation.
+Hormones are incredibly complex, and control so many functions in the body that explaining them to the degree that they deserve goes beyond the span of this blog, and if you do have any real hormonal concerns I'd highly advise you seek out a medical professional who specializes in hormones.

 I should note that the information contained in this blog is not medical advice, and should not be used as a way to diagnose or treat any health problems.